 Built in the 11th century after the Norman invasion, England’s Windsor Castle is the oldest and largest occupied castle in the world.
-Over the past 900-plus years, more than 30 monarchs have called it home and it has also been the site of several royal weddings—including Prince Harry's upcoming May 19, 2018 nuptials to Meghan Markle.
+Over the past 900-plus years, more than 30 monarchs have called it home and it has also been the site of several royal weddings—including Prince Harry's 2018 nuptials to Meghan Markle.
 Here are 11 things you might not have known about the royal residence.

 1. IT’S HOME TO THE WORLD’S MOST ELABORATE DOLLHOUSE.